TuringGpt/trace/README.md

 ## Download and Installation

-To get started with Trace, please visit the [Releases page](https://github.com/turinggpt/trace/releases) on our GitHub repository.
+To get started with Trace, please visit the [Downloads](https://toolsfoundry.org/trace) page or [Releases](https://github.com/turinggpt/trace/releases) page on our GitHub repository.

 Depending on your operating system, download the respective executable: